This page describes how Anthos clusters on AWS handles authentication to Google Cloud and user authentication to your clusters.

 In addition to the RBAC policies to access the Kubernetes API server, if an admin user isn't a project owner, you need to grant specific IAM roles that let the admin users authenticate using their Google identity.
 For more information about how to connect to the cluster, see Connect and authenticate to your cluster.

-- To set up OIDC, see Manage identity with Anthos Identity Service.
+- To set up OIDC, see Manage identity with GKE Identity Service.

 - Connect and authenticate to your cluster.